At Issue Index White Index

 Comment: With this "partial independent," we have only one significant strictly verbatim word, "promise," which was used by Ellen White to refer to Enoch and by Kennedy to refer to Genesis 49:10.
 To the 178 sentences of this category we can add 1612 "strictly independent" sentences and 189 non-dependent Bible quotations, making a total of 1979 sentences showing independence from the sources—75% of the 2624 sentence units.

 Looking at the "dependent" sentences in the sampling we have considered, one is left wondering how most of the borrowed expressions could be appropriately marked or footnoted—even by today's standards.
-The sentences of the largest category of "paraphrases" say basically the same thing as their source, though with an original thought.
+More than this, the sentences of the largest category of "paraphrases" say basically the same thing as their source, though with an original thought.
 Even the modified "verbatims" demonstrate originality, as Mrs. White[13] composed new meaningful sentences from select verbatim words and phrases in the sources.
+We also see that a large number of dependent sentences are paraphrases of Scripture, borrowed from another author to tell the Gospel story with a little more color.

 An evolving concept of literary property